qor5/confx/README.md

-# confx
+# ConfX

-confx is a feature-rich configuration management library for Go that provides a comprehensive solution for handling application configuration.
+ConfX is a feature-rich configuration management library for Go that provides a comprehensive solution for handling application configuration.
 It combines command line arguments, environment variables, configuration files, and default values to help developers efficiently manage application configuration.

 ## Features